-c = interpolate (dist, algorithm) Calling object Single object Description Interpolates the channel coefficients and delays.
-The channel builder creates one snapshot for each position that is listed in the track object.
+c = interpolate (dist, algorithm) Calling object Single object Single object Description Interpolates the c Interpolates the channel coefficients and delays. the channel samp The channel builder creates one snapshot for each position that is listed in the track object.
 When the channel sampling theorem is not violated (i.e. the sample density is ≥ 2), then the channel can be interpolated to any other position on the track.
 This can be used e.g. to emulate arbitrary movements along the track.
-For more informati torial "Applying V on see 'qd_track.movement_profile', 'qd_track.interpolate_movement', or the tu- arying Speeds (Channel Interpolation)".
+For more information see 'qd_track.movement_profile', 'qd_track.interpolate_movement', or torial "Applying Varying Speeds (Channel Interpolation)".
 Input dist A vector containing distance values on the track.
 The distance is measured in [m] relative to the beginning of the track.
-Alternatively, "dist" can be given as a 3-D tensor with dimensions [Rx-Antenna, Tx-Antenna, Snapshot].
+Alternatively, "dist" can be given as a 3-D tensor with dimensions [Rx-Antenna , Tx-Antenna , Snapshot].
 In this case, interpolation os done for each antenna element separately. algorithm Selects the interpolation algorithm.
 The default is linear interpolation.
-Optional are: linear - Linear interpolation (optimized for speed) cubic - Cubic spline interpolation of the channel coefficients and piecewise cubic hermite polynomial interpolation for the delays Output с Handle to the 'qd_channel' object containing the interpolated coefficients and de- lays for each entry in 'dist'.
+Optional are: linear - Linear interpolation (optimized for speed) cubic - Cubic spline interpolation of the channel coefficients and piecewise cubic hermite polynomial interpolation for the delays Output С Handle to the 'qd_channel' object containing the interpolated coefficients and de- lays for each entry in 'dist'.